 1995: The church council appointed a “mission strategy task force.”
 This group was asked to put together a prayerful plan for our future that included space needs, staffing, and program development.
 They presented their report to the congregation and called Cross of Glory to fulfill our mission by:

-4) Feeding the community (our brothers &sisters in need).
+• Feeding the Community (our brothers & sisters in need)

 1996: CoG purchased a 15 acre site at Cedar Road & 163rd Street and conducted the first “Groundbreaking Campaign.”
 In this same year began working with a design-build firm to sketch out plans for a multi-purpose ministry center.